Young doctors rise to the challenge

 Joining him is junior doctor Sasha Hall, who also lives in the South East.

-She started studying biomed law but switched to medicine in order to actually help people.
+She started studying biomed law but switched to medicine in order to help people in need.

 “We see people from all walks of life.
-You see them when they’re vulnerable and connect with them on a therapy level.
+You see them when they’re vulnerable and connect with them in a meaningful way.

 “There’s something satisfying about operating on someone and then seeing them well afterwards post-surgery.”